 All materials purchased for use in the SCDRO Single Family Housing Program must meet or exceed minimum quality specifications as outlined in Xactimate or the SCDRO Construction Standards & Materials Specification Requirements in effect when construction commences.
-The Special Case Panel is responsible for approving the Construction Standards & Materials Specification Requirements based on the recommendation of the Implementation Vendor.
+The Special Case Panel is responsible for approving the Construction Standards & Materials Specification Requirementation of the Implementation Vendor.